Electronic business: Concerns

 While much has been written of the economic advantages of Internet-enabled commerce, there is also evidence that some aspects of the internet such as maps and location-aware services may serve to reinforce economic inequality and the digital divide.
 Electronic commerce may be responsible for consolidation and the decline of mom-and-pop, brick and mortar businesses resulting in increases in income inequality.
-Author Andrew Keen, a long-time critic of the social transformations caused by the Internet, has recently focused on the economic effects of consolidation from Internet businesses, since these businesses employ much fewer people per dollar of sales than traditional retailers.

 Security

 E-business systems naturally have greater security risks than traditional business systems, therefore it is important for e-business systems to be fully protected against these risks.
 A far greater number of people have access to e-businesses through the internet than would have access to a traditional business.
 Customers, suppliers, employees, and numerous other people use any particular e-business system daily and expect their confidential information to stay secure.
 Hackers are one of the great threats to the security of e-businesses.
 Some common security concerns for e-Businesses include keeping business and customer information private and confidential, the authenticity of data, and data integrity.
 Some of the methods of protecting e-business security and keeping information secure include physical security measures as well as data storage, data transmission, anti-virus software, firewalls, and encryption to list a few.